Brands

 Going ahead, the company is looking for further fundraising as well as double down on product innovation and entry into new international markets (the US and UAE).

 Supply6 recently launched the Daily Energy Gel, a zero-sugar energy gel made with clean ingredients like natural caffeine, taurine, and electrolytes.
-It also plans to soon launch a range of electrolyte flavours which are already available in the US market through Amazon.
+It also plans to launch soon a range of electrolyte flavours both in India and the USA in the coming months.
+It has already launched Ashwagandha Gummies and Shilajit in the US.

 “We're developing some innovative products aimed at tackling dehydration and providing convenient mid-meal snacking solutions,” says Bhandari.